This article provides some useful information for life jacket users which may help you self Service your Lifejacket.

 Once you have decided whether auto or manual, ongoing costs are one factor you should consider as in the main all three common makes are pretty good inflators.
 A simple Google Search will identify that you can buy unbranded re-arming kits for HR and UML inflators in many places at competitive prices.
 Branded re-arming kits are usually more expensive, sometimes double the price.
 Many branded spares are often just standard HR or UML Spares nicely packaged in a blister pack or on a header card.

-My preference is for a device fitted with a Halkey Roberts or a United Moulders device unless I have a good reason not to.
+My preference is for a device fitted with a Halkey Roberts such as the V90000 Apha Auto or a United Moulders device such as the UML5 or Pro Sensor Elite, unless I have a good reason not to.
 If I keep the lifejacket for several years it may well save me more than the original price of the lifejacket in ongoing maintenance and replacement parts.

-Both makes are simple and relatively inexpensive to re-arm and very reliable systems.
+Both makes are simple and relatively inexpensive to re-arm and very reliable systems and spares for all of these 3 inflators are widely accessible.

 The Flotation Device Standards appear complicated but in reality they are fairly straight forward.
 They are linked to a level of Buoyancy declared in Newtons and the higher the level of Newtons Buoyancy, the greater the uplift that the device will give in the water.